China pursues technological "independence" and fuels global unrest - ExBulletin

 If the world is separated or divided into incompatible standards and product markets, US or European parts may not work on Chinese computers and automobiles.
 Smartphone makers with a single major global operating system and two network standards may need to create their own versions for different markets.
 It can delay development.

 The factory in China assembles smartphones and tablet computers around the world, but requires components from the US, Europe, Japan, Taiwan and South Korea.
-Chips are China’s largest imports, surpassing crude oil last year and surpassing $ 300 billion.
+Chips was China’s largest import value after crude oil last year, exceeding $ 300 billion.

-After China’s first global technology brand, Huawei Technologies Ltd., lost access to US chips and other technologies in 2018 after being sanctioned by the White House, the official urgency for it has increased.
+After China’s first global technology brand, Huawei Technologies Ltd., lost access to US chips and other technologies in 2018 due to White House sanctions, the official urgency for it has increased.

-As a result, telecommunications equipment manufacturers have lost their ambition to become leaders in next-generation smartphones.
+This undermines the ambitions of telecommunications equipment manufacturers to become leaders in next-generation smartphones.
 U.S. officials say Huawei is a security risk and may help Chinese espionage.

-According to industry analysts, Huawei and some Chinese rivals can design state-of-the-art logic chips for smartphones from Intel Corp., Qualcomm Inc., Samsung Electronics in South Korea, and Britans Arm Ltd. Is almost comparable to.
+According to industry analysts, Huawei and some Chinese rivals can design “state-of-the-art” logic chips for smartphones, including Intel Corp., Qualcomm Inc., Samsung Electronics in South Korea, and Britain’s Arm Ltd. Is almost comparable to.

 However, when it comes to making them, foundries such as Shanghai’s state-owned SMIC are TSMC and Apple Inc. Taiwan Semiconductor Manufacturing Corp, which manufactures chips for and other global brands.
 We are up to 10 years behind industry leaders such as.